gpstar81/GPStar-proton-pack/OPERATION.md

 - Activate toggle on the gun box turns on both the pack and wand.
 	- The switch under the pack's ion arm does not need to be engaged for this to work.
-- Right-hand toggles affectd the vent light and additional sound effects depending on mode.
+- Right-hand toggles affect the vent light and additional sound effects depending on mode.
 	- Regardless of mode, the wand will not fire unless these switches are turned on.
 	- Additionally, the lever switch near the gunbox must be pulled to extend the barrel before firing.
 	- **Boot-Up Errors**: If you attempt to boot up your Neutrona Wand while the top-right switch (beep switch) is on, the Neutrona Wand will boot into a error mode.
 Turn this top-right switch off and restart your Neutrona Wand to boot normally. **This is the default behaviour**, though this feature can be disabled in the advanced user configuration settings by setting **b&#95;wand&#95;boot&#95;errors** to false. **\*see below\***